mpenet/jet/README.md

 <img src="http://i.imgur.com/gs2v6d8.gif" title="Hosted by imgur.com" align="right"/>

-Jet is a jetty9 server + client library for clojure.
+Jet is a jetty9 **Server** and **Client** client library for clojure (both HTTP and WebSocket).

-It's a drop in adapter replacement for ring apps.
+It's a drop in server adapter replacement for RING apps, and nearly identical client api with clj-http.

 ## What's in the box?